keith/smileykeith.com/_posts/2022-02-23-lc-linker-option.md

 between them, it doesn't seem like there is a way to pass this with the current clang flags (although it seems reasonable to add support for this).
 Luckily the second option supports spaces in options.
-Instead of passing a flag, you can add an assembly directive to one of your source files you're compiling with clang:
+Instead of passing a flag, you can add an assembly directive to one of the source files you're compiling with clang:

 ```objc